Retreats and Spiritual Enrichment

 "Faith in Action" Evenings

 Current students and alumni visit the Mercy Center for Spiritual Life to share their real-life experiences of putting faith into action.
-These inspirational members of the University community live by the values and precedents of the Salve Regina mission statement in conjunction with Catholic social teaching.
+These inspirational members of the University community live by the values of the Salve Regina mission statement in conjunction with Catholic social teaching.
 Each has helped transform the world in his or her own way.

 Sacramental Preparation and Joining the Catholic Church